-A Member may attend by proxy any general meeting which he is entitled to attend in person and, on a poll but not otherwise, vote by proxy on any resolution at any such meeting on which he would, if present in person, otherwise be entitled to vote.
+A Member may attend by proxy any general meeting which they are entitled to attend in person and, on a poll but not otherwise, vote by proxy on any resolution at any such meeting on which they would, if present in person, otherwise be entitled to vote.
 A proxy need not be a Member of the Institute.